 By now, Barry had ambled off in his own world in a completely opposite direction and Jennifer was off taking photos of her own.
 We were all just lost in our own little spaces.

-…Before we all came back together at the impressively long colonnaded street that runs through the centre of the ancient city of Perge.
+We gathered back together at the impressively long colonnaded street that runs through the centre of the ancient city of Perge.
 Some of the stones have ruts in them made by the chariots of Roman times.
+A similar scene to the columns at the Izmir Agora.

 The actual ruins are obviously not as impressive as those of Ephesus on the Aegean coast but the streets and the columns and the size of the city make the Perge ruins really memorable for us.